eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 During a Super Gluu authentication the Gluu Server does more than look at the device ID to grant access.
 Super Gluu uses the Gluu Server's FIDO U2F endpoints to enroll a public key.
 The private key is stored on the device.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

 ## How to Deploy Super Gluu
 Super Gluu is tightly bundled with the [Gluu Server](https://gluu.org/gluu-server) open source identity and access management platform.
-Follow the [Gluu installation guide](https://gluu.org/docs/ce/installation-guide/) to deloy Gluu, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication to applications.
+Follow the [Gluu installation guide](https://gluu.org/docs/ce/installation-guide/) to deloy Gluu, then follow the Super Gluu [admin guide](https://gluu.org/docs/ce/authn-guide/supergluu/) to configure and begin using Super Gluu for strong authentication.

 ### Workflows
 Super Gluu supports multiple workflows, including:

 - A one-step authentication, where the person scans a QR code with their Super Gluu app, and the Gluu Server looks up which person is associated with that device.

-- A two-step authentication, where the person enters their username, and then receives an out-of-band push notification to the mobile device to authorize access (a.k.a identifier first authentication).
+- A two-step authentication, where the person enters their username and then receives an out-of-band push notification to the mobile device to authorize access (a.k.a identifier first authentication).

-- A two-step authentication, where the person enters their username and password, and then receives an out-of-band push notification to the mobile device to authorize access.
+- A two-step authentication, where the person enters their username and password and then receives an out-of-band push notification to the mobile device to authorize access.

-In any scenario, users are prompted to scan a QR code in order to bind their device against their account.
-In the second and third workflow listed above, users will begin receiving push notifications for all authentications after the initial device registration process.
+In all scenarios users are prompted to scan a QR code on their first Super Gluu authentication to bind their device and account.
+In the second and third workflows listed above, users begin receiving push notifications for all authentications after the initial device registration process.

 ## Download Super Gluu
 Super Gluu is available for free on the iOS and Android app marketplaces!